-These include restaurants, breweries, wineries, distillers, cafes, coffee shops, or other similar establishments that offer food or drink.
+“Food and drink establishments” include restaurants, breweries, wineries, distillers, cafes, coffee shops, or other similar establishments that offer food or drink.
 For purposes of this section, “breweries” are those businesses licensed pursuant to NMSA 1978, Section 60-6A-26.1; “distillers” are those businesses licensed pursuant to NMSA 1978, Section 60-6A-1; and “wineries” are those businesses licensed pursuant to NMSA 1978, Section 60-A-11.

 House of Worship?

-This means any church, synagogue, mosque, or other gathering space where persons congregate to exercise their religious beliefs.
+“Houses of worship” means any church, synagogue, mosque, or other gathering space where persons congregate to exercise their religious beliefs.

-Place of Lodging ?
+Place of Lodging?